iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 # build the regular non-TEE image
 docker build . -t ${IMG_FROM}

-# pull the SCONE currated image corresponding to our base image
+# pull the SCONE curated image corresponding to our base image
 docker pull registry.scontain.com:5050/sconecuratedimages/node:14.4.0-alpine3.11

 # run the sconifier to build the TEE image based on the non-TEE image